Contacting the HelpLine

 Avoid calling from a cell phone, if possible.
 If you are cut off, you may have to answer the same questions again.

 Have your documents in front of you.
 Your HELPLINE professional cannot give you sound advice without complete, accurate information.

 Have a pen and paper handy when you call.
 Your HELPLINE professional may give you instructions over the telephone.

 Ask questions and repeat instructions.
 Don’t hesitate to ask questions and repeat instructions so you will know what to do later.

 Follow instructions.
 Your HELPLINE professional may explain how to do something.
 If you don’t follow the instructions as given, it isn’t likely that you will get the outcome you desire.

 You may not get the outcome you want.
 Sometimes, your HELPLINE professional will tell you there is no legal remedy to your problem or your case is too weak to proceed.
 Please be understanding and respectful.

-To find your local legal aid program at the link below:
+Find your local legal aid program at the links below: